-A short video flashback: In October 2012, I went out to meet sharks in the blue of the Pacific Ocean, off Rangiroa, in French Polynesia.
+A short video flashback: in October 2012, I set out to meet sharks in the blue of the Pacific Ocean, off Rangiroa, Polynesia.

 Sensation diving in Rangiroa

-The Malaysian shark filmed in Sipadan, in my previous post, reminded me of Polynesian sharks.
-Yes, there is stack one year, in October 2012, I was in Rangiroa ...
-What memories!
+The Malaysian shark filmed in Sipadanin my previous post reminded me of Polynesian sharks.
+Yes, exactly one year ago, in October 2012, I was in Rangiroa...
+So many memories!

 I left the story of my Polynesian stay ...
 And I rediscover, still, lots of videos and photos that sleep at the bottom of my hard drive.

-So I continue with the theme "sharks", with this unusual dive, accomplished near the island of Rangiroa, using the technique of "smelling", which aims to attract sharks by spreading in the water a fishy smell ( unlike "feeding" which consists in feeding them with baits).
+So I continue on the "sharks" theme, with this unusual dive, done near Rangiroa Island, following the "smelling" technique, which aims to attract sharks by diffusing a fishy smell in the water (unlike "feeding" which consists in feeding them with bait).

-I gathered some sequences in the small video montage below:
+I have gathered some sequences in the small video montage below:

 It's the excellent little center Y Aka Diving who organizes the outing.

-The regulations require that "smelling" dives be made offshore, sufficiently far from the pass and the island, not to disturb the behavior of sharks.
+Regulations require that smelling dives be made offshore, far enough away from the channel and the island so as not to disturb the behaviour of the sharks.

-A skipjack is placed in a small cage, 15 m under water.
-Its "aroma" attracts the attention of sharks, who come up from the depths and emerge in the blue, a few meters from us.
+A bonito is placed in a small cage, 15 m underwater.
+Its "fumet" attracts the attention of sharks, which come up from the depths and appear in the blue, a few meters away from us.

-Instructions to our small group of four divers, equipped with cameras and cameras: stay underwater, always face the sharks, be attentive to the signs of Thomas, who guides the dive, and tells us each new squale who arises from a small "ding" discreet bumping on his tank.
+The instructions to our small group of four divers, equipped with cameras and cameras: stay together underwater, always face the sharks, be attentive to the signs of Thomas, who guides the dive, and warns us of each new shark that comes out of a small discreet "ding" by banging on his tank.

 Diving sensation, a little dizzying ...
 There is only blue around and under our fins, no visual cue, except the small cage that dances, connected to a buoy shaken by the swell on the surface.